 Requirements for the Master of Design: The program can be completed in 1 year (3 semesters including 2 full-time, on-campus semesters combined with an off-campus, summer residency component).
 The curriculum includes two advanced design studios addressing increasingly complex challenges resolved first through the synthesis of multiple knowledge domains and moving to scenarios for which there are unidentified constraints and unknown methods for solution.

 The M.Des. program requires 36 credit hours.
-Core courses comprise 24 credit hours and each concentration requires an additional 12 credit hours selected from one of the following concentrations: Resiliency Design, Retail and Hospitality Design, or Integrated Wood Design.
+Core courses comprise 24 credit hours and each concentration requires an additional 12 credit hours selected from one of the following concentrations: Health and Wellness Design, Integrated Wood Design, Preservation Design, Resiliency Design, and Retail and Hospitality Design.

 Dependent upon previous coursework and experience, graduate level courses from Public Policy, Sociology, Public Administration, or Environmental Dynamics may be utilized with approval from the Graduate Adviser.